Alik Griffin

 TTArtisan 35mm f1.4 Review & Sample Photos

-The TTArtisan 35mm f1.4 is a compact, all manual, all-metal prime lens for APS-C and micro four-thirds camera systems.
-The lens uses 7 elements in 6 groups with produces a nice classic rendering with a 10 bladed aperture for soft bokeh even at higher apertures.
+The TTArtisan 35mm f1.4 is a compact, all-manual, all-metal prime lens for APS-C and micro four-thirds camera systems.
+The lens uses 7 elements in 6 groups to produce a nice classic rendering with a 10-bladed aperture for soft bokeh, even at higher apertures.

 Pros: Decent center sharpness when wide open, clickable aperture ring, nice build that’s fun and easy to use, vignetting is well controlled, only minor CA.